mlynch/mlynch.github.com/_posts/2012-07-31-less-risky.markdown

 In the end, each time I have been better off.
 I've dramatically improved my earning potential, learned a ton of new things, worked with really experienced people, and expanded my professional network many times over.
 I can safely say my value increased each time much more than if I had stayed at my job.

-In fact, staying at my job each time has been much riskier than leaving, I just couldn't trust what the future held.
+In fact, staying at my job each time has been much riskier than leaving, I just couldn't see what the future held.